sahil-shubham/tkinter-calc/README.md

 # tkinter Calculator
-TThis is a simple GUI calculator made using python library called tkinter.
+This is a simple GUI calculator made using python library called tkinter.

 ## Motivation
 This was one of the tasks for 'Patel Hall Software Team'.
 This project is just to re-familiarize myself with python tkinter library.